 What should I pray for my future husband or wife?

-I do not encourage singles to pray for their future spouses.
-It can breed impatience and distraction.
+As a general rule, I do not encourage singles to pray for their future spouses because it can breed impatience and distraction.

 I’m not saying those who do are sinning.